tensorflow/tensorflow/tensorflow/g3doc/tutorials/mnist/pros/index.md

 - Create a softmax regression function that is a model for recognizing MNIST digits, based on looking at every pixel in the image

-- Use Tensorflow to train the model to recognize digits by having it "look" at thousands of examples (and run our first Tensorflow session to do so)
+- Use TensorFlow to train the model to recognize digits by having it "look" at thousands of examples (and run our first TensorFlow session to do so)

 - Check the model's accuracy with our test data